28th August, 2024

 Personal control measures rely upon personal protective equipment and only protect the user, eg fall-arrest harnesses.
 They are usually active (ie they require the user to do something for them to work effectively, such as clipping PPE lanyard onto an anchorage point at all times).

-Going back to our hearing protection, there might not be a collective protection measure available for protecting everyone from noise at work.
-Once machinery noise has been reduced as much as possible, with equipment selection and enclosures, ear defenders might be the only option remaining.
+For example, going back to hearing protection, once machinery noise has been reduced as much as possible, with equipment selection and enclosures, noise levels in the work area might still be too loud.
+Ear defenders might be the only option remaining to reduce noise exposure to workers.

 When should you use personal protective measures?
-Usually, after collective measures have been considered or implemented and there is still some residual risk remaining.
-Benefits to personal controls are that they are:
+Usually, after collective measures have been considered or implemented, and where there is still some residual risk remaining.

 Here are 50 reasons you should wear and use PPE.